Let my say be important to you too.

-It is only recently that I have taken the time to really think about what happens to the other person, when I interrupt their conversation, or when my own conversation is interrupted.
+I have only recently taken the time to really think about what happens to the other person, when I interrupt their conversation, or when my own conversation is interrupted.
 Often we can justify this by thinking that what we want to say is “important.”
 Maybe it is.
 What the other person wants to say is important to them too.

 So what happens when I interrupt you?

-- I am not listening to what you are saying as I have been preparing my own conversation in my head.
+- I am not listening to what you are saying is I have been preparing my own conversation in my head.

 - You lose the focus of what you have been saying as I have taken over.